Tony Perkins (politician): Family Research Council

 In September 2003, Perkins withdrew from the race for Louisiana state insurance commissioner to become the president of the conservative Christian Family Research Council (FRC).
 He replaced Ken Connor.
 In addition to his duties as president of the FRC, Perkins hosts a radio program, Washington Watch with Tony Perkins.

 Perkins was involved in the 2005 controversy over the disconnection of life support for Terri Schiavo, a woman who had been in a "persistent vegetative state" for a number of years.
 After a final court order permitted Schiavo's husband to remove her feeding tube and thereby cause her to die, Perkins stated, "we should remember that her death is a symptom of a greater problem: that the courts no longer respect human life."

 In October 2008, Perkins called the passage of California Proposition 8 (which prohibited same-sex marriage in the state) "more important than the presidential election", adding that the United States has survived despite picking bad presidents in the past but "we will not survive if we lose the institution of marriage."

-In 2010, Perkins dismissed the SPLC hate group designation as a political attack on the FRC by a "liberal organization" and as part of "the left's smear campaign of conservatives".
+In 2010, Perkins dismissed the SPLC hate group designation of FRC as a political attack by a "liberal organization" and as part of "the left's smear campaign of conservatives".